bishwaG/Nextpie/docs/db-clear-test-data.md

 ⚠️This will remove all related records (projects, runs, and processes) for the specified groups from the database.

-## Replacing the Default SQLite Database
+## Replacing the default SQLite database

 > **Note:** This method does not work if you have deployed Nextpie as a Docker container.